-The Honorable Patty Murray, Chair The Honorable Susan Collins, Vice Chair Senate Appropriations Committee Washington, DC 20510 The Honorable Kay Granger, Chairwoman The Honorable Rosa DeLauro, Ranking Member House Appropriations Committee Washington DC, 20515 by electronic delivery
+The Honorable Patty Murray, Chair The Honorable Susan Collins, Vice Chair Senate Appropriations Committee Washington, DC 20510 The Honorable Tom Cole, Chairman The Honorable Rosa DeLauro, Ranking Member House Appropriations Committee Washington DC, 20515 by electronic delivery

-Dear Chair Murray, Vice Chair Collins, Chairman Granger and Ranking Member DeLauro:
+Dear Chair Murray, Vice Chair Collins, Chairman Cole and Ranking Member DeLauro:

-As you continue the essential work to develop and pass Fiscal Year 2024 (FY24) appropriations bills, we write to reiterate support for priorities communicated earlier this year by the health, aging, and science advocacy community.
+As you continue the essential work to develop and pass Fiscal Year 2025 (FY25) appropriations bills, we write to reiterate support for priorities communicated earlier this year by our allies across the health, aging, and science advocacy community.

 Since well prior to passage of the landmark National Alzheimer's Project Act in 2010, advocates have implored Congress that Alzheimer's disease was the only cause of death among the top 10 without an effective means of prevention or treatment.
-Thanks to sustained, robust, and effective investments by Congress and the private sector, as soon as this summer, there may be widespread access to the first disease-modifying treatment to slow the progression of Alzheimer's disease.
+Thanks to sustained, robust, and effective investments by Congress and the private sector, as soon as this summer, there may be access to a second disease-modifying treatment to slow the progression of Alzheimer's disease.
 Your pivotal investments are working.
-Now there is even greater urgency to build on this watershed moment with an unrelenting commitment of essential funding to advance the science to even more effective treatments for Alzheimer's disease and related disorders along with strengthening the programmatic supports imperative to improving quality of life for people with dementia and their caregivers.
+Now there is even greater urgency to build on this watershed moment with an unrelenting commitment of essential funding to advance the science to deliver even more effective treatments for Alzheimer's disease and related disorders, improve access to timely and accurate diagnosis, strengthen programmatic supports imperative to quality of life for people with dementia and their caregivers, and expand public health capacity to reduce incidence and prevalence of these diseases.

-We sincerely thank you for recognizing and decisively responding to the challenges of Alzheimer's disease and other forms of dementia (e.g. cerebrovascular disease, Lewy body dementia, frontotemporal degeneration, and Creutzfeldt-Jakob disease) by passing Fiscal Year 2023 appropriations with a historic funding increase for Alzheimer's research.
-We applaud your continued determination to seize the enormous opportunities for America by investing in the science, care, and support required to overcome these challenges and for recognizing the consequences if we fail to continue acting with the required urgency.
+We sincerely thank you for recognizing and decisively responding to the challenges of Alzheimer's disease and other forms of dementia (e.g. cerebrovascular disease, Lewy body dementia, frontotemporal degeneration, and Creutzfeldt-Jakob disease) by passing Fiscal Year 2024 appropriations with a historic funding increase for Alzheimer's research.
+We applaud your continued determination to seize the enormous opportunities for America by investing in the science, detection and diagnosis, care and support, and risk reduction required to overcome these challenges and for recognizing the consequences if we fail to continue acting with the required urgency.
 Doing so is a national priority, economic and budgetary necessity, health and moral imperative.

 We respectfully encourage you to continue the momentum toward the National Alzheimer's Plan goals and your own commitment to advancing science, care and support, and public health.
-Specifically, we request that the FY24 appropriations bills include at least the following minimum levels:
+Specifically, we request that the FY25 appropriations bills include, at minimum:

-a \$321 million increase for National Institutes of Health (NIH) research on Alzheimer's disease and other forms of dementia to accelerate progress as articulated in the Bypass Budget Proposal for FY24

-- a \$3.5 billion increase (to \$51 billion) for NIH, allowing its base budget to keep pace with the biomedical research and development price index (BRDPI) and maintaining meaningful growth of nearly 5%.
-Funding for ARPA-H should supplement, rather than supplant, the essential foundational investment in the NIH. - A \$60 million increase for the BRAIN Initiative - A \$372 million increase for the FDA, in addition to funds included in the 21st Century Cures Act for targeted initiatives - Double funding for Older Americans Act (OAA) and other aging programs and services - o a \$6.5 million increase for the ACL Alzheimer's Disease Program - o a \$35 million increase for the HRSA geriatrics workforce programs - a \$5 million increase for the DoJ Missing Alzheimer's Disease Alert Program - \$60 million for the CDC's Alzheimer's Disease and Healthy Aging Program (ADHAP) to continue BOLD Act implementation, expand the CDC Healthy Brain Initiative road map for state and national partnerships, and reduce dementia risk through brain health promotion
+- a \$318 million increase for National Institutes of Health (NIH) research on Alzheimer's disease and other forms of dementia to accelerate progress as articulated in the Bypass Budget Proposal for FY25 - a \$3.579 billion increase (to \$51.3 billion) for NIH, allowing its base budget to keep pace with the biomedical research and development price index (BRDPI) and maintaining meaningful growth of nearly 5%.
+Funding for ARPA-H should supplement, rather than supplant, the essential foundational investment in the NIH. - a \$60 million increase for the BRAIN Initiative over the FY 2023 level (providing at least \$740 million in FY 2025) - a \$391 million increase for the FDA - double funding for Older Americans Act (OAA) and other aging programs and services, including the ACL Alzheimer's Disease Program, the HRSA geriatrics workforce programs, and the DoJ Missing Alzheimer's Disease Alert Program - a \$33.8 million increase for the geriatrics education and training programs under Title VII of the Public Health Services (PHS) Act - \$60 million for the CDC's Alzheimer's Disease and Healthy Aging Program (ADHAP) to continue BOLD Act implementation, expand the CDC Healthy Brain Initiative road map for state and national partnerships, and reduce dementia risk through brain health promotion